Helping Hands Across the North (HHAN)

 The following data is based on activity over the past 24 hours.

-In the last 24 hours, there were 15 members online :: 1 registered, 0 hidden, 1 bot and 13 guests
+In the last 24 hours, there were 11 members online :: 1 registered, 0 hidden, 2 bots and 8 guests

 Most members ever online was 51 between Sun 11.
 Oct 2015 and Mon 12.
 Oct 2015

-Registered members: Google [Bot], Dovey
+Registered members: Bing [Bot], Google [Bot], Dovey